dariopellegrini/kdone-website/custom_routes.md

 ```

 ## Converting data
-In KDone, models represent the documents saved on MongoDB.
-It can be useful to convert them easily into another model to deal with permission, different views and so on.
+In KDone, models represent the documents saved in MongoDB.
+It can be useful to convert them easily into another model to deal with permission or different views.
 KDone has the `transfer` function, that can turn a model into another.
 Let's take a `User` model.